close

 We invite humanities and humanistic social science approaches on topics including but not limited to:

-The Crossing Latinidades Humanities Research Initiative provides funding for this project through a generous grant from the Andrew Mellon Foundation.
+The Crossing Latinidades Humanities Research Initiative provides funding for this project through a

 For inquiries, please contact the editors: D. Inés Casillas [casillas@ucsb.edu], Esther Díaz Martín